Dr. Leslie Saulsberry, President

 The son of an immigrant and the first in his family to attend college, Bob earned his A.A. at Miami Dade Community College, B.A. at the University of South Florida, M.S. from St. Thomas University (Miami), and Ph.D. in Educational Administration from the University of Texas in Austin.

 Brittany joined the Board in August, 2020.
-She is the Marketing & Communications Manager at Stoneleigh-Burnham School (SBS), a gender-inclusive boarding and day school for girls (grades 7 through 12 and post graduate) located in Greenfield, MA.
+She is the Marketing & Communications Manager at Stoneleigh-Burnham School (SBS), a gender-inclusive boarding and day school for girls in Grades 7 – 12 and Postgraduate (PG) located in Greenfield, MA.
 Formerly, Brittany served as the Director of International Admissions at SBS.

-Brittany has considerable academic and professional experience both stateside (in New York, NY; Washington, DC; Cambridge, MA; Troy, NY; Easthampton, MA; Greenfield, MA) and abroad (in Asia, Latin America, the United Kingdom, and western and central Europe) in independent schools and summer programs.
+Brittany has considerable academic and professional experience both stateside (in New York, NY; Washington, DC; Cambridge, MA; Troy, NY; Easthampton, MA; Greenfield, MA) and abroad (in Asia, Latin America, and western and central Europe) in independent schools and summer programs.

-Through her career, Brittany has nurtured a keen enthusiasm for girls’ education and a passion for teamwork, and a penchant for creative problem-solving.
-She holds a BA in Spanish from Siena College and an MS in Educational Administration and Policy Studies from the University at Albany, and is pursuing a Graduate Certificate in Social Justice Education from the University of Massachusetts Amherst.
+Throughout her career, Brittany has nurtured a keen enthusiasm for education, a passion for teamwork, and a penchant for creative problem-solving.
+She holds a BA in Spanish from Siena College, an MS in Educational Administration and Policy Studies from the University at Albany, and is pursuing a Graduate Certificate in Social Justice Education from the University of Massachusetts Amherst.